MOROCCO 9 days

 • Arrive in Casablanca and transfer to your hotel.

 • Casablanca is the financial capital of Morocco, and some may say it lacks the traditional charms of cities like Marrakech.
-Nevertheless one “must see” attraction is the Hassan II Mosque, <learn more> one of the largest mosques in the world.
+Nevertheless one “must see” attraction is the Hassan II Mosque.

 • Stroll around Old Town Casablanca and have dinner at the famous Rick's Cafe.